-Musically, Hallberg has been described as a chameleon.
-As a composer, she has written for a myriad of projects ranging from children’s theatre to modern jazz, most of which have been in one of her 5 native languages.
-Most recently she’s hit the studio with her 7-piece band The Heathens to record her newest music, of which the first single, “Last Love” will be available in September 2019.
+Artistically, Hallberg has been described as a chameleon.
+As a composer, she has written for a myriad of projects ranging from children’s theatre to modern jazz, most of which have been in one of her 4 native languages.

 Organizing the first ever Swiss production of Jonathan Larson’s RENT in 2010, Hallberg has gone on to manage multiple successful projects, including her debut EP “Blind”, which was released in 2017 and was supported by Zurich’s Cultural Foundation.
 "Blind" can be heard on the Swiss National Radio Swiss Radio Pop.